Instructions for iLab use

 Appointment InformationThis video provides step-by-step instructions on how to submit requests via iLab

-This fee applies if the requested services fall outside the normal scope of RHCL operations.
+This fee applies if the requested services fall outside the normal scope of Research Histology Core Laboratory (RHCL) operations.
 A short information session is often held with the requester to discuss the details of the special request, during which they will be informed of the specifics of the fee.

 A chartfield string is an institutional account/funding source that must be used in order to make transactions through iLab.

 Your name must be linked to a specific chartfield string in iLab.
-This is done by your financial manager, who you must contact to setup your account.
+This is done by your financial manager, whom you must contact to set up your account.

-You will need to contact your financial manager or PI to determine which one you are able to use for your specific project.
+You will need to contact your financial manager or principal investigator (PI) to determine which one you are able to use for your specific project.

 Unless you select your chartfield string from the dropdown list in the payment information section, the RHCL will not accept your order, and it will be put on hold.
 Common errors include manually typing the chartfield string in the payment notes of iLab, or emailing the string to the RHCL.